BairagiP/Summarization-of-Reviews/README.md

 reviews and displaying them in form of plots so that the customer can make better purchase decision.

+## Libraries Used:
+- `BeautifulSoup`
+- `requests`
+- `pandas`
+- `time`

+## How to Run:
+1. Clone this repository.
+2. Install the required libraries: `pip install -r requirements.txt`.
+3. Modify the `product_url` with the URL of the product's review page.
+4. Run the script.
+5. Follow Demo.
 ## Demo

-**Paste the URL in the below model and enter the starting page number (i:e 1) and also the number of pages you want to surf through the reviews and hit "Get Summary".**
+**Paste the URL of product in the below model and enter the starting page number (i:e 1) and also the number of pages you want to surf through the reviews and hit "Get Summary".**

 ![demo1](demo1.PNG)